0

 Clerkenwell - 66 Cowcross St, London EC1M 6BP

 Bouchon Racine saw the resurrection of Henry Harris' classic French restaurant, this time above The Three Compasses pub in Farringdon.
 A huge hit from day one, they serve up an 'unashamedly French' menu that changes daily, written only on a blackboard.
-The Creme Caramel is unmissable if it's on and even if you can't get a table upstairs, the snacks in the pub downstairs are also well worth a look.
+The creme caramel is unmissable if it's on and even if you can't get a table upstairs, the snacks in the pub downstairs are also well worth a look.

 More about Bouchon Racine